Parents as Teachers

 Pre-Implementation Materials

-There are pre-implementation materials to measure organizational or provider readiness for Parents as Teachers as listed below:
+There are pre-implementation materials to measure organizational or provider readiness for Parents as Teachers (PAT) as listed below:

 Prior to sending home visitors to attend a training, new organizations must complete an Affiliate Plan that details their implementation plan.
 Information on how to start and implement a program is available in the Quality Assurance Guidelines posted at www.parentsasteachers.org.